Exabyte-io/documentation/docs/compute/setup.md

 # Notifications

 Finally, in the "Notifications" section on the right-hand side of the tab interface, the possibility to be notified as a user about the start of the calculation on the supercomputing cluster, about its termination, or about a possible accidental abortion, can be accessed.
 The user can click on the button corresponding to each type of event to trigger the associated notifications.

+> NOTE: in addition, the computational parameters are also explained in [this page](data.md)